|Value||Standard value is $10,000 for one year (exceptional applicants may be offered this scholarship at a higher value and at a longer tenure)|

 The Selection Committee shall consist of the Director, Māori Development, in the chair, a member of the Scholarships Committee, the Director, Pacific Development, the Dean of Te Tumu, School of Māori, Pacific and Indigenous Studies, and the Managers of the Māori Centre and the Pacific Islands Centre, and the Manager, Undergraduate Entrance Scholarships, or their nominees.
 The selection committee shall consider the following factors in recommending the awarding of the scholarships:

-- Academic ability (NCEA Level 2 with an overall merit commendation, or equivalent, is recommended in order to be competitive for these scholarships)
+- Academic ability (NCEA Level 2 with an overall merit commendation, or equivalent, is recommended for these scholarships)

 - Demonstrated involvement in the applicant’s community

 - Potential and motivation to succeed at University

 - In making an award, the Committee may also give consideration to the circumstances of the applicant, and the quality of the supporting essay provided.

 Scholarship value and tenure